-Nick Lewis (CISSP) is an information security architect at Saint Louis University.
+Nick Lewis (CISSP) is an information security officer at Saint Louis University.
 Nick received his Master of Science in Information Assurance from Norwich University in 2005 and Telecommunications from Michigan State University in 2002.
 Prior to joining Saint Louis University in 2011, Nick worked at the University of Michigan and previous at Children's Hospital Boston, the primary pediatric teaching hospital of Harvard Medical School, as well as for Internet2 and Michigan State University.

 Do you have a question for our experts?